foxostro/FlapjackOS/devlog.md

 Today, I followed the [Bare Bones Tutorial](http://wiki.osdev.org/Bare_Bones) to create an extremely basic kernel starting point.
 The one I wrote merely clears the screen to red and then halts the machine.

-Additionally, I updated the README with instructions for installing the GRUB2 command-line tools from source and using them to verify that the kernel is a multi-boot compliant (and thus presumably bootable) kernel.
+Additionally, I updated the README with instructions for installing the GRUB2 command-line tools from source and started using them to generate a bootable CD-ROM image for the operating system.